aresti/primalscheme/README.md

 * C++ compiler (for the porechop dependency)
     - If you're using GCC, version 4.9.1 or later is required (check with g++ --version)

-Not tested on Windows, but it should be possible.
+Not tested on Windows, but it should be possible to install.

 # installation